pomdtr/tweety/README.md

 Make sure to setup the completions using the `tweety completion` command.

-### Apps

-You can create new apps by adding executables to the `~/.config/tweety/apps` directory.
-Each app should be a single executable file.

-Each app is accessible at `chrome-extensions://<extension-id>/term.html?mode=app&app=<app-name>`, where `<app-name>` is the name of the executable file.

-You can also use `tweety app open <app-name>` to open an app in a new terminal tab.

 ### Custom Commands

 You can register custom subcommands for the `tweety` cli by creating executables in the `~/.config/tweety/commands` directory.
 Each executable should be a single file and will be available as `tweety <command-name>`.

-For example, you can create `~/.config/tweety/commands/copy-markdown-link` with the following content:
+For example, you can create `~/.config/tweety/commands/copy-markdown-link.sh` with the following content:

 ```sh
 #!/bin/sh